carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Use cases

-To clarify the expressive range we are aming for, here are some specific use cases we expect Carbon generics to cover.
+To clarify the expressive range we are aiming for, here are some specific use cases we expect Carbon generics to cover.

 #### Generic programming